What is a 409A Private Company Valuation? How do I get a 409a Appraisal?

 How to Value a Private Company

-We will use 5-7 different company valuation methods in the private company valuation process and then assign the proper weighting accordingly to come up with the proper stock price for each class of equity.
+We will use 5-7 different company valuation methods in the private company valuation process and then assign the proper weighting accordingly to create the proper stock price for each class of equity.
 For example, the free cash flow of private companies is critical in our valuation determination and one of the more important valuation techniques when valuing private companies.

 You can read our article on how to value your business and how we choose the right company valuation method for your situation.
-The private companies valuation methodologies for your situation is critical to your specific company value.
+The private companies’ valuation methodologies for your situation are critical to your specific company value.
+For example, you might have valuable intellectual property.
+We can research and value that component of your balance sheet when we calculate enterprise value.

 Learn more about the other benefits of getting a business valuation here for business owners of private companies from a valuation expert.
-We have valued private companies worth a few thousand dollars to $100 million plus in enterprise value that are seeking venture capital.
+We have valued private companies worth a few thousand dollars to $500 million plus in enterprise value seeking venture capital or a private equity investment.